 Pink Panther:

-An Anglo-American media franchise owned by the fabled MGM Group, Pink Panther, is a series of comedy film series commissioned in 1963.
+An Anglo-American media franchise owned by the fabled MGM Group, Pink Panther is a comedy film series commissioned in 1963.
 The logo is the pneumonic / emoji of a cartoon panther looking straight at the screen.

 In actuality, it is a large pink diamond, and because of the blemish in the middle, which resembles a diamond, it is universally known as a pink panther.